 Q: What will I be doing during my shift?

-Before the distribution opens: Assisting with setting up the tent and banner, setting up the tables and scales, carrying last week’s empty crates from the park office to the farmer’s truck, carrying crates of produce from the farmer’s truck to set up on the tables.
+A: Before the distribution opens: Assisting with setting up the tent and banner, setting up the tables and scales, carrying last week’s empty crates from the park office to the farmer’s truck, carrying crates of produce from the farmer’s truck to set up on the tables.

 During the distribution: Checking names against the membership list for vegetables, eggs, fruit, dairy and bread shares, refilling the produce as necessary to create a sense of bounty, and stacking the empty crates for easy clean-up.